InterNations/antwort/_posts/2013-01-03-transform-columns-to-rows.md

             </td>
         </tr>
     </table>
+{: .language-markup}

 We need this extra wrapper table because in our mobile version we want to float/align the image to the right of the text, like this:

 ![Column Content Transformed to Row Layout](http://internations.github.com/antwort/images/content-row.png "Column Content Transformed to Row Layout")

-Whereas in normal HTML you need only apply `clear: both;` to an element, that does not work for some versions of Outlook.
+Whereas in normal HTML you need only apply `clear: both;`{: .language-css} to an element, that does not work for some versions of Outlook.
 The bulletproof way to clear floated images is to wrap them in a `<table>`, above with a class of `col-3`.

 And then we manipulate the layout with the following CSS *inside your media query*: